What Is a Lack of Revolving Accounts?

 Revolving accounts are credit accounts that you can borrow against multiple times, such as credit cards.

-If you see that a lack of revolving accounts is a factor impacting your credit score, opening and responsibly using a revolving account could help.
+If you see that a lack of revolving accounts is a factor impacting your credit score, opening and responsibly using a revolving account, like a credit card, could help.

 Comparing revolving credit with installment loans

 Revolving and installment accounts are the two types of credit accounts that commonly appear in credit reports.

 - Installment loans.
 These are loans that have a predetermined repayment period that you pay off with regular (i.e., installment) payments.
 Examples include auto loans, mortgages, student loans, and personal loans.

 - Revolving accounts.
 These are credit lines that you can borrow against multiple times.
 Common examples include credit cards, personal lines of credit, and home equity lines of credit.